 Most rewards programs don’t give you a cash price you can use to calculate how much value you’re getting with an experience redemption—one exception to that is World of Hyatt.

-For example, the guided hike with Ambassador Wolves with World of Hyatt costs 21,249 points or $300, giving you a value of 1.41 cents per point, which is about average—based on our analysis, Hyatt points are worth 1.48 cents apiece when used to book hotel rooms.
+For example, the guided hike with Ambassador Wolves with World of Hyatt costs 21,429 points or $300, giving you a value of 1.40 cents per point, which is not bad.
+But your points could be worth more.
+Based on our analysis, Hyatt points are worth 2.01 cents apiece when used to book hotel rooms.
+It’s up to you to decide whether you’d rather save those points for hotel stays or not.

-Rewards points values can vary wildly depending on what you’re paying for, but as a rule of thumb, redemption values of 1 cent or more per point are good.
+Rewards points values can vary wildly depending on what you’re paying for.
+As a rule of thumb, redemption values of 1 cent or more per point are good.
 Anything below that you should consider carefully.

 Think About the Value to You